|The Golden Temple is seen through a decorative archway on the religious grounds of the historic Sikh location.|

-Yesterday morning, our highly competent Amritsar guide Amit, met us at our hotel to begin a walking tour of the historic city with a focus on the world famous Golden Temple of the Sikh people.
+Yesterday morning, our highly competent Amritsar guide Amit met us at our hotel to begin a walking tour of the historic city focusing on the world-famous Golden Temple of the Sikh people.

-India’s Sikh population is approximately 24 million, which is only 1.72% of the country’s total population.
-Out of the total Sikhs in India, 77% are concentrated in state of Punjab, where we are now located.
+India’s Sikh population is approximately 24 million, only 1.72% of the country’s total population.
+Out of the total Sikhs in India, 77% are concentrated in Punjab, where we are now located.

-There is so many aspects to this faith, we could spend years attempting to explain it.
-However, the purpose of our posts is share our travel and daily life experiences, leaving little time or space to elaborate.
-The web provides literally millions of entries to further explain details and answer questions curious readers may possess.
+There are so many aspects to this faith.
+We could spend years attempting to explain.
+However, the purpose of our posts is to share our travel and daily life experiences, leaving little time or space to elaborate.
+The web provides millions of entries to explain details further and answer questions curious readers may possess.

-Below, we’ve including history of the Golden Temple which may appeal to those fascinated with religious history.
+Below, we’ve included the history of the Golden Temple, which may appeal to those fascinated with religious history.

-From this site: “Sri Harmandir Sahib, also known as Sri Darbar Sahib or Golden Temple, (on account of its scenic beauty and golden coating for English speaking world), is named after Hari (God) the temple of God.
-The Sikhs all over the world, daily wish to pay visit to Sri Amritsar and to pay obeisance at Sri Harmandir Sahib in their Ardas.
+From this site: “Sri Harmandir Sahib, also known as Sri Darbar Sahib or Golden Temple, (on account of its scenic beauty and golden coating for English speaking world), is named after Hari (God), the temple of God.
+The Sikhs worldwide wish to pay a visit to Sri Amritsar and pay obeisance at Sri Harmandir Sahib in their Ardas.